aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-01-introduction-to-integration-testing.md

 }
 ```

-This is one of the most crucial functions in the `utils.sh` file for
+This is one of the most crucial functions in the `tests/integration/utils.sh`
-integration tests.
-It enables the execution of commands directly within the
+file for integration tests.
+It enables the execution of commands directly
-test environment container, which is highly useful for managing and validating
+within the test environment container, which is highly useful for managing and
-operations during the tests.
+validating operations during the tests.

 # Performance Considerations

 The `kw build` command is particularly important in this context, as it can be
-quite time-consuming, especially when kernel compilation is involved.
-One
+quite time-consuming, especially when kernel compilation is involved (`kw
+build` does much more than just compilation).
+One solution under consideration
-solution under consideration is to run integration tests on just one randomly
+is to run integration tests on just one randomly selected Linux distribution.
-selected Linux distribution.
-Running the same tests across all three supported
+Running the same tests across all three supported distributions (**Debian**,
-distributions (**Debian**, **Fedora**, and **Archlinux**) would significantly
+**Fedora**, and **Archlinux**) would significantly increase the overall testing
-increase the overall testing time.
+time.

 A future improvement in the CI pipeline could involve identifying which files
 were modified in the commits and executing only the relevant integration tests